Stephan07/Introduction/README.md

 # Introduction
-This is just a Test for the trianing.
+This is just a test for the training.